-According to weights reported to the ElectroRecycle Program by contracted consolidation facilities, approximately 5,091,820 kilograms of regular CESA products were collected between January 1 and December 31, 2018 from the Program's contracted collection facilities, large volume end-users, return to retail locations, and collection events.
-Table 9 provides the approximate tonnage collected (not including very large items) by regional district in 2018.
+According to weights reported to the ElectroRecycle Program by contracted consolidation facilities, approximately 5,449,641 kilograms of regular CESA products were collected between January 1 and December 31, 2019 from the Program's contracted collection facilities, large volume end-users, return to retail locations, and collection events.
+Table 9 provides the approximate tonnage collected (not including very large items) by regional district in 2019.

-CESA continues to partner with Product Care Association's LightRecycle Program, co-mingling residential light fixtures with ElectroRecycle products in CESA's collection bags at regular contracted collection facilities.
+CESA continues to partner with Product Care Association's Light Fixtures Program, co-mingling residential light fixtures with ElectroRecycle products in CESA's collection bags at regular contracted collection facilities.
 This partnership is an example of how stewardship programs working together create efficiencies at the collection facility level, reduce consumer confusion, and provide "one-stop-shops" for residents.

-CESA's reported collection tonnage is net of the fixture tonnage collected on behalf of the LightRecycle Program.
-To determine CESA's net tonnage in 2018, CESA's processors were obligated by contract to submit monthly sampling reports of collection material processed.
-Data from the sampling reports was extrapolated to determine the total proportion of CESA products collected versus the proportion of LightRecycle products collected in each particular month.
+CESA's reported collection tonnage is net of the fixture tonnage collected on behalf of the Light Fixtures Program.
+To determine CESA's net tonnage in 2019, CESA's processors were obligated by contract to submit monthly sampling reports of collection material processed.
+Data from the sampling reports was extrapolated to determine the total proportion of CESA product collected versus the proportion of Light Fixtures product collected in each particular month.
 The proportion was applied to the weight of the collection tonnage during that month.
-Table 8 provides the approximate tonnage collected by program (CESA versus Product Care's LightRecycle program).
+Table 8 provides the approximate tonnage collected by program (CESA versus Product Care's Light Fixtures program).

-Table 8: Approximate Weights Collected by Program in 2018
+Table 8: Approximate Weights Collected by Program in 2019

-Year CESA Tonnage Collected (tonnes) LightRecycle Tonnage Collected (tonnes) 2018 5,092 709
+Year CESA Tonnage Collected (tonnes) Light Fixtures Tonnage Collected (tonnes)

+2018 5,092 709

+2019 5,450 719

-Table 9: Approximate Weights Collected by Regional District for Regular Products and Collection Events in 2018
+Table 9: Approximate Weights Collected by Regional District for Regular Products and Collection Events in 2019